eitan-ker/Flight_Simulator-1/README.md

 Eitan ker, Meni Ashurov

 ## **license**
-This project is licensed under the MIT License
+This project is licensed under the Bar-Ilan University license
 ## **Acknowledgments**
 stackoverflow which inspired where we encountered a problem in code and used code from there